vrmarcelino/CCMetagen/README.md

 The flag '-t' define the taxonomic level to merge the results.
 The default is species-level.

+Note that CCMetagen_merge merges together all unclassified taxa.
+The default species-level often contains several taxa that were unclassified at species level, but were classified at higher taxonomic ranks.
+This higher-level classification is not taken into account: and the resulting merged table will contain one row with all unclassified species.

 You can also filter out specific taxa, at any taxonomic level:

 Use flag -kr to keep (k) or remove (r) taxa.